Summer is a great time to visit the UW Botanic Gardens and offers the best weather of the year to enjoy blooms and botanically interesting walks.

 In the New Zealand Forest, Olearia species (tree daisies) bloom in July, followed by the flowers of sweeps of ornamental grasses (Chionochloa species) contrasting with the fine-textured broadleaved evergreens.
 Veronica (Hebe) species bloom sporadically throughout the summer.

 In the Legume section, Maackia chinensis and Maackia amurensis trees bloom with white, pea-like flowers in July.

 Coming into August, look for blooms of the Sourwood tree, Oxydendrum arboreum in the Woodland Garden.
 These rhododendron relatives have white pendant flowers that bloom atop the shiny green leaves at the tops of these small trees.

 In August, Eucryphia species feature fragrant 1-2” wide, white and yellow flowers.
 Find these at the northeast part of Rhododendron Glen near Arboretum Drive, and in the Chilean and Australian Entry Gardens.

-September highlights include late-blooming crape myrtles (Lagerstroemia) along the north part of Azalea Way.
+September features late-blooming crape myrtles (Lagerstroemea) along the north part of Azalea Way.
 The golden rain tree, Koelreuteria paniculata, continues its ornamental show of bright yellow July flowers with a September covering of balloon-like, pale green and brown fruit capsules at the Duck Bay parking lot.
 Our extensive Oak Collection, one of the best in North America, provides shade on those warm summer days.
-Fall color starts to peek through in the Woodland Garden by the end of summer.
+And fall color starts to peak through in the Woodland Garden by the end of summer.

 Summer is the best time to enjoy the outdoors in Seattle, and the UW Botanic Gardens are the perfect place to explore the beauty of plants and nature in the middle of the city.